mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

        * `export KUBECONFIG="$HOME/.kube/<cluster_name>_config`
    * Test cluster access:
        * `kubect get nodes`
-           * Command will result in details of the nodes of the rancher cluster.
+           * Command will result in details of the nodes of the Observation cluster.
    * Save your files
        * Save a copy of the following files in a secure location, they are needed to maintain, troubleshoot and upgrade your cluster.
            * `cluster.yml`: The RKE cluster configuration file.